VoxAct-B/voxactb/README.md

 ## How to run experiments

+Datasets are hosted on [Hugging Face](https://huggingface.co/datasets/arthur801031/voxact-b).

-You can download the train/val/test datasets from [here](https://drive.google.com/drive/folders/1FOvFVElbKFhIHV5BOnsKlUDnejk1U2-5?usp=drive_link) (place the train, val, and test folders in the `voxactb/peract/data` folder) or generate the datasets by following [these instructions](#how-to-generate-datasets).
+* You can download the train/val/test datasets from [here](https://huggingface.co/datasets/arthur801031/voxact-b/tree/main/data) (place the train, val, and test folders in the `voxactb/peract/data` folder) or generate the datasets by following [these instructions](#how-to-generate-datasets).

-To reproduce our results, you can download the [checkpoints](https://drive.google.com/drive/folders/1GJ1mFXCkRCeiMokoefG7s1BrmFEFoSGI?usp=sharing) and place them in the `voxactb/peract/log` folder.
+* To reproduce our results, you can download the [checkpoints](https://huggingface.co/datasets/arthur801031/voxact-b/tree/main/weights) and place them in the `voxactb/peract/log` folder.

 Go to `voxactb/peract/scripts`.